AI Journaling: a practical guide

 A day you can follow

-If you like a hand on the wheel, you can move through a few simple steps in order—what happened, what stayed with you, what you are carrying to tomorrow—so you are not inventing a format on an empty page every time.
+If you like a hand on the wheel, you can move through a few simple steps in order: what happened, what stayed with you, what you are carrying to tomorrow.
+That way you are not inventing a format on an empty page every time.

 Room to go where your words go